If you know some dances that I don't have, or you have more source

-(Gretchen and Dani wrote the "Draft Dance Notes" for the College of Cour
+(Thanks to Gretchen Miller and Dani of the Sevel Wells who wrote the "Draft Dance Notes" for the College of Cour d'Or)

 The Dance Steps